 • • •

 2. To engage in more unobtrusive espionage, the CIA undertook Operation Acoustic Kitty in the 1960s.
-Like all plans, this one was fiendishly simple in concept: simply implant a bug and transmitter in a common housecat, then let it roam near the unsuspecting target, collecting ear scratches and valuable information.
-Unfortunately, they discovered that their test cat, like all cats, heeded no man.
-After continued insubordination, they attempted surgery to reduce the cat’s sense of hunger.
-But they left its innate sense of curiosity untouched, and, ’twas curiosity that killed this cat: in the first live op, the feline spy was released near a couple of Soviet nationals, then almost immediately run over by a cab, presumably while Yakety Sax played in the background.
+It was a fiendishly simple concept: implant a bug and transmitter in a common housecat, then let it roam near the unsuspecting target, collecting ear scratches and valuable information.
+However, there’s nary a cat alive that will heed the edicts of man, and their test cat was no different.
+After repeated insubordination, the cat underwent surgery to reduce its sense of hunger.
+But they left its innate sense of curiosity untouched, and, tragically, ’twas curiosity that killed this cat: in the first live op, the feline spy was released near a couple of Soviet nationals, then almost immediately run over by a cab, presumably while Yakety Sax played in the background.
 Total cost: $20 million.

 • • •